 A Summary of Added Cups & Tournaments

-The two files (Level 10 and Level 11) above are currently in work in progress and are ‘untested’.
+The file (Level 12) above are currently in work in progress and are ‘untested’.
 This means that you might find bugs and other minor issues.
 These files features in the progress to release the full English lower level 22 database which Dan BHTFC is famed for.

 - Download the English database above.